 If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass.
 It’s an all-in-one discount card that guarantees you free entry to dozens of attractions across the Swedish capital, and has a few organised boat and bus tours thrown in for good measure.

-According to the official website, buying the Stockholm Pass could save you almost 1000 SEK (around US $120) on a three-day visit.
+According to the official website, buying the Stockholm Pass could save you more than 1000 SEK (around US $115) on a three-day visit.
 But is it really worth buying?
 And importantly, will it actually save you a big wad of kronor when you’re trying to see Stockholm’s best bits?
 We ran the figures to find out.

 Wait up!
 What is the Stockholm Pass?

 The Stockholm Pass is a little card that you can carry around in your pocket or wallet.
 Show it at one of the participating attractions in Stockholm – or at the start point of one of the included city tours – and you’ll be waved through with the rest of the paying visitors.
 Once you scan the Stockholm Pass at the first attraction, the time remaining on the card starts running down automatically.

 Apart from giving you access to attractions and tours, the Stockholm Pass comes with a free guidebook offering more info on things to see and do.
 You can see a full list of the included attractions on the Stockholm Pass website.

 Unfortunately the pass does not include use of Stockholm’s public transport network.
 That means that if you buy the Stockholm Pass, you may end up doing a fair bit of walking to get around, or paying again for public transport to get between attractions.

 A good solution is to buy the Stockholm Pass with the ‘travelcard’ add-on, which gives you unlimited use of the city’s boats, buses, trams and local trains.

 How much does the Stockholm Pass cost, and where do I get it?